zaurh/CoTam/README.md

 Firebase Storage (for uploading images)

-Coil (for loading images asyncronous)
+Coil (for loading images asynchronous)

-Navigation (for navigating between composables)
+Navigation (for navigating between composable)

 Dagger Hilt (for dependency injection)